top of page

 Professional Autonomy & Its Limits

 Just like parental autonomy, professional autonomy is not absolute.
-There are many infringements on professional autonomy.
-Leadership of professional organizations work with governments at the state and federal levels to determine education and licensing requirements, as well as standards for practice.
+There are many infringements on these individuals’ autonomy.
+Leadership of organizations work with governments at the state and federal levels to determine education and licensing requirements, as well as standards for practice.

-A major limitation to professional autonomy is determined by funding sources; who is paying for the professional’s services largely influences the work the professional does.
-If a professional takes insurance for their services or receives grant funds to provide a certain treatment, they may not have the full scope of autonomy that they ideally would want.
-Professionals might be limited to fewer sessions, or specific interventions, when they truly believe their clients or patients need more, or different, help.
+A major limitation to professional autonomy is determined by funding sources; who is paying for the expert’s services largely influences the work the expert does.
+If a service provider takes insurance for their services or receives grant funds to provide a certain treatment, they may not have the full scope of autonomy that they ideally would want.
+They might be limited to fewer sessions, or specific interventions, when they truly believe their clients or patients need more, or different, help.

 Mandated Reporting & Professional Autonomy

-Mandated reporting laws also infringe upon professional autonomy.
-Mandated reporting, in the context of child maltreatment, involves a legal obligation of certain adults, usually professionals, like doctors, nurses, social workers, teachers, therapists, etc. to make reports to child protective services (CPS) when the professional has a certain level of suspicion of child maltreatment.
+Mandated reporting laws also infringe upon an expert’s autonomy.
+Mandatory reporting , in the context of child maltreatment, involves a legal obligation of certain adults, usually those licensed, like doctors, nurses, social workers, teachers, therapists, etc. to make reports to child protective services (CPS) when the they has a certain level of suspicion of child abuse or neglect .
 The legal requirement of these “mandated reporters” to call CPS in certain cases is an infringement of professional autonomy.
+Check out my blog post here where I go into detail about if these professionals should be required to make such a report.

 Don’t get me wrong.
-I am NOT saying that professionals shouldn’t make reports to CPS, especially when they believe that such a report will protect a child and help a family.
+I am NOT saying that people shouldn’t make reports to CPS, especially when they believe that such a report will protect a child and help a family.

-What I AM saying is that when professionals are required by the law to do something, it means that we lose our ability to make reasoned, even difficult, decisions for those we serve.
+What I AM saying is that when experts required by the law to do something, it means that we lose our ability to make reasoned, even difficult, decisions for those we serve.

 Case Example